 - Segmentation: clients are grouped by business lines according to the Company's sales channels. - Risk Variables: the business line and arrearage are considered. - The business line, because it groups different segments of clients which are possible to identify and group for risk analysis purposes. - Arrearage, because it is directly associated with the levels of recovery and maturity of the debt.
-The longer the payment term is in arrears, it is considered more difficult to recover. - Simplified statistical model: the payment period of accounts receivable for this type of business is not more than 12 months.
-For the same reason we opted for a simplified model, which is one of the alternatives recommended by IFRS 9, when it relates to lower than one-year debts. - Significant payment risk increase: - a.
-A provision is made, considering partial or total debt, should a client be found to have an inability to pay due to significant risk increase, even if it does not classify within the above criteria. - b.
-A provision is made, considering partial or total debt, should a client refinance its debt for relevant amounts.
+The longer the delinquency is counted from its maturity date, the more difficult it is to recover. - Simplified statistical model: the payment period of accounts receivable for this type of business is not more than 12 months.
+For the same reason we opted for a simplified model, which is one of the alternatives recommended by IFRS 9, when it relates to lower than oneyear debts. - Significant payment risk increase: - A provision is made, considering partial or total debt, should a client be found to have an inability to pay due to significant risk increase, even if it does not classify within the above criteria. - A provision is made, considering partial or total debt, should a client refinance its debt for relevant amounts. - The weighted estimate of the probability of credit losses is measured considering the uncollectibility of the last five years.
+These historical ratios are adjusted with the statistical calculation of "Forward Looking" which converts the historical loss into a projected estimated loss according to the correlation of macroeconomic variables applied to each of our lines of business.
+For each of our lines of business, growth rate, inflation, GDP and unemployment were considered.